 Smart contracts are code on Ethereum’s blockchain, which can handle crypto assets autonomously, and enables you to earn interest on Ethereum tokens in unique ways.

 2 Ways to Earn Interest on Ethereum

 The 2 most common ways to earn interest on Ethereum is through Ethereum staking and loans.
-Lending platforms like BlockFi and Celsius offer savings accounts with interest rates between 5.25% to 6.35% annually.
+Lending platforms like BlockFi offer savings accounts with interest rates between 5.25% to 6.35% annually.
 These platforms use your funds to supply loans to institutional and retail investors, and they offer you a competitive interest rate for doing so.

 Alternatively, you can stake your Ethereum on the Eth 2.0 beacon chain to earn between 4% to 10% annually.
 Ethereum staking is being used to upgrade the Ethereum blockchain using what’s called Proof-of Stake consensus.

 This upgrade will lower the cost to transact on Ethereum’s blockchain and greatly increase the transaction throughput on the blockchain.
 If you choose to stake your Ether tokens, you won’t be able to withdraw your funds until the Eth 2.0 upgrade completes later this year.

 There are many platforms that let you earn interest on your Ethereum tokens.
 This interest is paid to you in Ethereum, so your initial investment and interest will appreciate if Ethereum’s token goes up in value.
 Conversely, if Ethereum depreciates, then your interest earned and initial investment will go down in value.